Where everything's made with love

 Grease a 13" x 9" pan and spread the entire bag of Fritos evenly on the bottom of the pan.
 Now put the sugar and the corn syrup in a heavy saucepan over medium heat and bring them to a boil.
 (Hint: I like to spray the measuring cup with non-stick spray when I measure corn syrup.
 It slides right out!)

-You'll want to stir this mixture frequently to prevent it from scorching and make sure the sugar is completely dissolved.
+You'll want to stir this mixture frequently to prevent scorching and ensure the sugar is completely dissolved.
 Cook the mixture to a gentle boil just until the sugar is completely dissolved.
-Don't overcook it becuase it can get hard.
+Be careful not to overcook it because it can get hard.

 Take the pan off the stove and stir in the peanut butter until everything is smooth and yummy.
-I also like to spray the measuring cup when I measure peanut butter. 😉
+(Hint: I also like to spray the measuring cup when I measure peanut butter.) 😉

-Next, drizzle some melted chocolate over the bars.
-It's easy when you melt it in zip-lock-type bags in the microwave.
-I love Amanda Rettke's website and her refreshing common sense, so here is her terrific chocolate-melting tutorial from I Am Baker!
+Next, drizzle some melted chocolate chips over the bars.
+It's easy when you melt them in zip-lock-type bags in the microwave.
+Snip off a corner and squeeze it out - super simple and neat!

 Here's the hard part: wait until the bars are completely cool to cut them!
 You can also make this decadent mixture into drop cookies.
 Plop spoonfuls onto wax paper or a silicone mat and drizzle away!
 That way, you can wolf them down while they're still warm!

 Sprinkles are a fun addition if you want to have some fun with the presentation!
-You can also skip the chocolate drizzle entirely if you prefer, and it might be a good idea if you are toting them to a picnic where it's hot.
+You can also skip the chocolate drizzle entirely if you prefer, and it might be a good idea if you are toting them to a picnic on a hot day.

 Fritos Make These Yummy Bars A Gluten-Free Treat

-I researched to be sure and discovered that Fritos original corn chips, lightly salted corn chips, Scoops, and Doritos are all gluten-free!
+I did some research to be sure and discovered that Fritos Original Corn Chips, Lightly Salted Corn Chips, Scoops, and Doritos are all gluten-free!
 You will need to crush Doritos or Scoops a little, but either would work well in this recipe!

 Fritos as a gluten-free option is exciting news for someone who must be mindful of gluten in their diet!
 How fun to find such a delicious option that everyone can enjoy!